A History of BIRMINGHAM Places & Placenames from A to Y

 here is the story of Birmingham's places and placenames from A to Y, many of them dating back over a thousand years.

 Here are their meanings and a history of their localities.
-There are suggested places to visit and sights to see,
+There are suggested sights to see,

 historical overviews, a glossary with local examples and a very extensive list of weblinks.

 B1 B2 B3 B4 B5 The City Centre

 B6 Aston B7 Nechells B8 Saltley B9 Bordesley

 B10 Small Heath B11 Sparkbrook B12 Balsall Heath B13 Moseley B14 Kings Heath